PerceivingSystems/bedlam2_render/unreal/import/README.md

     + Content Browser>Save All

 ## HDR images
+The following script is not needed if you only use the HDR images from the Unreal Assets Starter Pack which contains all HDR images used for BEDLAM2 dataset rendering.
 + [import_hdr.py](import_hdr.py)
-  + Not needed if you only use the HDR images in the BE_UASP_HDRI starter pack
 + Use this script to import panoramic high-dynamic range images in HDR format for image-based lighting
     + Not needed for existing 3D environments from Unreal Marketplace
 + [List of used BEDLAM2 HDR images](../../config/whitelist_hdri.txt)